oliviermirat/ZebraZoom/README.md

 python -m zebrazoom visualizeMovingAndSleepingTime sleepingTime videoName<br/>
 (while replacing 'videoName' by the name of the video for which you want to validate results)<br/>
-This command will show the coordinates of fish when and only when the previous script has found that the fish is moving.<br/>
+This command will show the coordinates of fish when and only when the previous script has found that the fish is sleeping.<br/>

 Both commands above are loading results directly from the excel files previously generated in order to validate the time periods calculated in the most straightforward manner possible.<br/>
 This validation through visualization will only work if the parameter 'copyOriginalVideoToOutputFolderForValidation' was set to 1 in the configuration file used to launch the tracking.<br/>
-For both commands above, you can go easily go through the video using the following tips: https://zebrazoom.org/validationVideoReading.html<br/><br/>
+For both commands above, you can easily go through the video using the following tips: https://zebrazoom.org/validationVideoReading.html<br/><br/>

 <a name="GUIanalysis"/>